-- 63. Secondary evidence includes - (a) certified copies given under the provisions hereinafter contained: - (b) copies made from the original by mechanical processes, which in themselves ensure the accuracy of the copy, and copies compared with such copies;
+- 63. Secondary evidence includes - (a) certified copies given under the provisions hereinafter contained;

-- (c) copies made from or compared with the original; - (d) counterparts of documents as against the parties who did not execute them; - (e) oral accounts of the contents of a document given by some person who has himself seen it.
+- (b) copies made from the original by mechanical processes, which in themselves ensure the accuracy of the copy, and copies compared with such copies; - (c) copies made from or compared with the original; - (d) counterparts of documents as against the parties who did not execute them; - (e) oral accounts of the contents of a document given by some person who has himself seen or heard it or perceived it by whatever means.